Ramachandra-2096/project/README.md

 # Virtual Event Management System

 Welcome to the Virtual Event Management System!
-This Django project allows you to organize virtual events, collect participant data, generate QR codes, and manage event logistics.
+This Django project allows you to organize events, collect participant data, generate QR codes, and manage event logistics.

 ## Table of Contents